franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

-When applying changes to the modifiers, always make sure that you substitute them with other modifiers, i.e., { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } or combinations of modifiers, e.g., { 'alt', 'ctrl' }.

 In case you want to disable this hotkey, change the line above as follows:
 ``` lua
   modifierMS = { '' }, -- default: { 'ctrl' }
 ```

+When changing modifiers, make sure that you substitute them with other modifiers such as { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } and combinations of modifiers, e.g., { 'alt', 'ctrl' }.

 Just in case it is not entirely clear where to add these lines or future modifications in your file `init.lua`: